Driver Ed: FAQs

 Does the Beginner Driver Education Program include the use of the instructor’s car for the road test?

 The Ministry road test is separate from this program.
 If you want your instructor to take you, you can discuss arrangements directly with your instructor.
-Our instructors charge $120.00 for a “Road Test Package” The package will include a one hour pre-test lesson; pick up and drop off from home; and the use of the instructor’s car.
+Our instructors charge a maximum of $135.00 for a “Road Test Package” The package will include a one hour pre-test lesson; pick up and drop off from home; and the use of the instructor’s car.
 This applies to the local DriveTest Centres in your area. (ask your driving instructor for your closest local Drivetest Centres)